10-Day Costa Rica Itinerary: From Hot Springs to Cloud Forests

 Parque Nacional Volcán Tenorio

 One of the best things to do in Costa Rica is to visit Catarata Río Celeste.
 Drive about 1.5 hours from La Fortuna to Parque Nacional Volcán Tenorio.
-The park is open until 2 pm and it is busiest in the morning when the tours are coming through.
+The park is open until 2 pm and is best to visit in the afternoon after the morning tours have left.
 Around noon the park gets significantly quieter, which is why I recommended to go to La Fortuna Waterfall first.

 If you didn’t rent a car you can visit Parque Nacional Volcán Tenorio with a group tour that provides transportation to and from your hotel.
 You can find and book tours to see Catarata Río Celeste on Viator.